Thomas Edison: Research and development facility

-In Menlo Park, New Jersey, Edison created the first industrial laboratory concerned with creating knowledge and then controlling its application.
-It was built in 1876, a part of Raritan Township (now named Edison Township in his honor) with the funds from the sale of Edison's quadruplex telegraph.
+In Menlo Park, New Jersey, Edison established the first industrial laboratory concerned with creating knowledge and then controlling its application.
+Built in 1876, in Raritan Township (now named Edison Township in his honor) the construction was funded by the sale of Edison's quadruplex telegraph.
 His staff was generally told to carry out his directions in conducting research, and he drove them hard to produce results.

-Edison's name is registered on 1,093 patents.
+Edison's name is registered on 1,093 patents in the United States (Note: In addition to the United States patents, 1,239 foreign patents are registered with Edison's name.)— during his adult life, he averaged a patent once every 10–12 days.
 As the leader of his laboratory, Edison was credited for inventions made in large part by those working under him.
 He worked extreme hours and expected those around him to follow suit.
 This often meant 18 hours per day Monday through Friday and additional work on Saturday and Sunday.
 One employee described the work as "the limits of human exhaustion."
-Edison often litigated and employed several patent lawyers.
-At times, this allowed him to challenge the intellectual property rights of many contemporaries.
+Edison employed several patent lawyers and challenged the intellectual property rights of many contemporaries.

 For Edison, big business came with big publicity.
-He shut down public and reporter access to the laboratory at Menlo Park and tailored his image with interviews.
-He expanded his public involvement by funding the creation of Science which published its first volume in 1880.
-He was the chief editor but kept his role anonymous.
-The journal began as a mouthpiece for pro-Edison articles.
-He gave up the journal in 1883 due its lack of profit.
-It was subsequently led by Alexander Graham Bell.
+He shut down public and reporter access to the laboratory at Menlo Park and tailored his image via interviews.
+(Note: He expanded his public involvement by funding the creation of Science, which published its first volume in 1880.
+Edison kept his publishing role anonymous, and the journal began as a mouthpiece for pro-Edison articles.
+He gave up the journal in 1883 due to its lack of profit.
+It was subsequently led by Alexander Graham Bell.)
 In just over a decade, Edison's Menlo Park laboratory had expanded to occupy two city blocks.
-Edison said he wanted the lab to have "a stock of almost every conceivable material".
-In 1887 the lab contained "eight thousand kinds of chemicals, every kind of screw made, every size of needle, every kind of cord or wire, hair of humans, horses, hogs, cows, rabbits, goats, minx, camels ... silk in every texture, cocoons, various kinds of hoofs, shark's teeth, deer horns, tortoise shell ... cork, resin, varnish and oil, ostrich feathers, a peacock's tail, jet, amber, rubber, all ores ..." and the list goes on.
+Edison wanted the lab to have "a stock of almost every conceivable material".